Nurses Bring Informed Voice To Design Process

 Architects who have lots of experience in healthcare design make assumptions frequently about what’s needed in the clinical environment, and I think many times those assumptions are based on their experience.
 But every hospital has unique attributes and a unique culture, therefore it’s important that the nurse be at the design table.

-Healthcare Design: What’s the downside of not having that representation?
+What’s the downside of not having staff representation on design projects?

 Stichler: When the nurses’ point of view is absent from the design table, serious mistakes have been made.
 For example, there was a trend to eliminate the centralized communication hub when designing decentralized nursing stations.